See also our Automatic Choke Adjustment Procedure.

 Note: It is very important to note that in VW wiring, black insulation means "has power with the ignition turned on."

-The way the choke works is this: When the engine is cold the choke closes up so it's ready for a cold start (i.e., "rich" fuel/air mixture).
-When you press the throttle, the stepped cam on the left side of the carburetor (left is left side of the car) will rotate to match the closed choke and so will hold the throttle at high-idle, which is needed to keep a cold engine running.
+The way the choke works is this: When the engine is cold the choke wants to close up so it's ready for a cold start (i.e., "rich" fuel/air mixture).
+When you press the throttle, the stepped cam on the left side of the carburetor (left is left side of the car) will rotate, allowing the choke butterfly to close and will hold the throttle slightoy open - at high-idle, which is needed to keep a cold engine running.
 When you turn the ignition on, power flows to the coil for the ignition system; it also opens the idle fuel cutoff valve (solenoid) so the car will idle, and it also starts opening the choke.
 A heating element (the round thing on the right side at the top of the carburetor) expands as the electrical current to it warms it up.
 This starts to slowly open the choke and rotate the stepped cam so that the high-idle gradually drops back to normal.

 It takes about a minute for the choke to open completely (depending on how cold the weather is to start with).
-When the choke is fully open, the butterful valve in the throat of the carburetor will be standing straight up.
-You should drive straight off - don't let it idle first to warm up the engine.
-This gets heat into the engine at about the same speed as the choke opens up, so the car will run smoothly (with choke) on a cold morning, and also run smoothly as the engine warms up.
+When the choke is fully open, the butterfly valve in the throat of the carburetor will be standing straight up. whenever you start a VW engine, you should drive straight off - don't let it idle first to warm up the engine.
+Driving gets heat into the engine at about the same speed as the choke opens up, so the car will run smoothly (with choke) on a cold morning, and also run smoothly as the engine warms up.
 On a really hot day, the choke will not close up much at all with the engine off, as the engine is already somewhat warm (per the ambient temperature).

 On a cold morning before you start the engine, take the air cleaner off and look down the carburetor throat.
 Just under the accelerator pump delivery tube is the choke butterfly.
 Pull the throttle arm back gently and rotate the stepped cam rearward.
 As you do this, the choke should close across the throat of the carburetor.
 If it doesn't close almost right up, it can be adjusted.